Le-Gris/minicon2024/slides.md

 </v-clicks>

 <!--
+Now moving on to natural language quickly.

 We won't have time to go into the details of this pretty difficult problem but I'll use it to illustrate a very neat property about ARC problems and human cognition.

 [click] When you first saw it, the concept of something being "wavy" might have occurred to you.

+Above here is an incorrect description by one of our participants.

 [click] And people use these kinds of words to describe their solutions in many problems.